cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 * [`dnsmasq`](https://dnsmasq.org/doc.html) as the lightweight node-local DNS/DHCP/RA layer on the root's local LAN surfaces and as the first DNS hop seen by local clients
 * [`Unbound`](https://nlnetlabs.nl/projects/unbound/about/) as the DNS64-capable resolver that synthesizes AAAA records from A records when no usable AAAA exists
 * [`TAYGA`](https://github.com/apalrd/tayga) as the root-edge translator component that takes traffic sent to those synthetic IPv6 destinations and translates it back toward IPv4 at the edge
+* stateful IPv4 masquerading on the external egress path, so that translated traffic can actually leave the root toward the public IPv4 network
 * root-owned forwarding and firewall policy around that translator so that internal recursive traffic and true external egress are kept distinct

 Conceptually, the root-side path is: